 Pelvic health physios are great listeners, we spend a lot of time listening to our patients, caring for their well-being and being a great source of support and encouragement.
 I hope this has given you some insight into how we may help you.

-June 2016, Responses from: Guy Gudex, Simon Edmonds, Michael East and Neil Johnson
+2016, Responses from: Dr Guy Gudex, Mr Simon Edmonds, Mr Michael East and Prof Neil Johnson

 Dr Guy Gudex: “The experience and skill of a surgeon can make a difference with respect to the chance of recurrence of endometriosis, particularly depending on the site of the endometriosis.